WillTheFarmer/apache-logs-to-mysql/.github/SUPPORT.md

-> **Warning**: Support requests submitted via **GitHub Issues** will be addressed within 24 to 36 hours!
+# Support requests are best submitted via **GitHub Issues** and will be addressed ASAP!

-### If you need immediate assistance please email Will Raymond at 👉 farmfreshsoftware@gmail.com
+## Please include Apache Logformat if it is a missing or malformed data issue.

-### If I am in the office I will reply within the hour.
-### My office hours are 'almost always' unless I am asleep which is about every 24 to 48 hours for 6 to 8 hours.
-### I rarely leave the farm so if I do not reply within an hour I might be outside feeding cows or fixing something too.
+### I will reply within an hour if in office.
+My office hours are 'almost always' unless I am asleep which is about every 24 to 48 hours for 6 to 8 hours.
+I rarely leave the farm so if I do not reply within an hour I am outside feeding cows or fixing something.

+### I am designer, developer and support staff all in one with vast knowledge of Apache, MySQL and Python capiable of fixing any issue with application.

+### Notice: this is my first Open-Source Release and a new Crash Coursed, Self-Taught GitHub.com repository user.
+Please forgive me if I do not have all the GitHub components correct or proper Open-Source etiquette yet.

+For more information please visit - https://farmfreshsoftware.com